-Summary of FY 2022 Appropriations Recommendations:
+Summary of FY 2023 Appropriations Recommendations:

-Clean Air Program overall - \$573.2 million Climate Protection Program - \$115.9 million Federal Support for Air Quality Management - \$171 million Federal Vehicle Fuels Standards and Certifications Programs - \$110.2 million Categorical Grants: State and Local Air Quality Management - \$321.5 million Categorical Grants: Tribal Air Quality Management - \$31 million Diesel Emissions Reduction Grant Program - \$150 million Categorical Grant: Radon - \$8.9 million EPA Radon Program - \$3.3 million Compliance Monitoring - \$132.4 million Enforcement - \$566.5 million New Wildfire Smoke Protection Program: \$15 million
+Clean Air Program overall - \$573.2 million Climate Protection Program - \$115.9 million Federal Support for Air Quality Management - \$171 million Federal Vehicle Fuels Standards and Certifications Programs - \$110.2 million Categorical Grants: State and Local Air Quality Management - \$500 million Categorical Grants: Tribal Air Quality Management - \$33 million Compliance Monitoring - \$132.4 million Enforcement - \$272.7 million Environmental Justice Enforcement - \$132.3 Diesel Emissions Reduction Grant Program - \$150 million EPA Radon Program - \$3.3 million Categorical Grant: Radon - \$16 million New Wildfire Smoke Protection Program: \$15 million

-Thank you for the opportunity to provide written testimony to highlight the funding priorities of the American Lung Association within the Environmental Protection Agency (EPA) for fiscal year 2022.
+Thank you for the opportunity to provide written testimony to highlight the funding priorities of the American Lung Association within the Environmental Protection Agency (EPA) for fiscal year 2023 (FY23).
 The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
-Between the toll of lung cancer, the prevalence of asthma, the harms of unhealthy air and the COVID-19 pandemic, investments in the nation's lung health are critical.
-We appreciate the robust increases for EPA provided in the President's FY22 Budget and have updated a number of our requests to reflect the President's request.
+Between the toll of lung cancer, the prevalence of asthma, the harms of unhealthy air and the lingering effects of the COVID-19 pandemic, investments in the nation's lung health are critical.
+We recognize that this testimony is being provided prior to the finalization of FY22 appropriations and the President's FY23 budget release; however, we urge the Committee to increase funding for EPA.

 EPA programs save lives and improve lung health.
-The Agency is responsible for setting and enforcing national air pollution standards; supporting state, local and Tribal air quality monitoring and pollution reduction efforts; educating the public on air toxics and air pollution; issuing grants to retrofit dirty diesel buses and more.
+The Agency is responsible for setting and enforcing national air pollution standards; supporting state, local and Tribal air quality monitoring and pollution reduction efforts; educating the public about air toxics and air pollution; issuing grants to retrofit dirty diesel buses and more.
 Air pollution poses a threat to the health of all Americans, but there is someone in every family at heightened risk of health harms from breathing polluted air.
 There are nearly 37 million Americans living with a chronic lung disease like asthma or chronic obstructive pulmonary disease (COPD).
 Children, seniors, pregnant people and those who work and play outside are also more likely to suffer health harms.
 Additionally, people of color and those with low incomes face a greater risk of exposure to air pollution due to communities being overlooked for investment and enforcement in addition to longstanding racist practices like redlining.

-The President's recently announced budget included a more than 20% increase for EPA.
-We strongly support this overall increase in investment and ask the Committee to ensure increased funding for programs that help promote clean air and enforce pollution cleanup.
+The President's FY22 budget included a more than 20% increase for EPA.
+We strongly support a robust overall increase in EPA funding and ask the Committee to ensure increased funding for programs that promote clean air and enforce pollution cleanup.
 Funds under EPA's Clean Air Program are used in part to assist states, Tribes and local air pollution control agencies with implementing comprehensive air quality management programs to meet the national air quality standards.
 This program also includes testing and oversight to ensure vehicles are emitting lawful amounts of pollution into the air as well as efforts to reduce carbon pollution, methane, and other climate pollutants to protect public health from the impacts of climate change.
 Please provide \$434.1 million for Environmental Programs and Management and \$139.1 million for Science and Technology.
 Within this program area, the Lung Association specifically requests \$115.9 million for the Climate Protection Program; \$171 million for Federal Support for Air Quality Management; and \$110.2 million for Federal Vehicle Fuels Standards and Certifications Programs.